6 Powerful AI Applications That Can Impact Your Business Today

 Companies can leverage decision intelligence which is the application of AI models into business decision making.
 Analyzing multiple sources of data, decision intelligence can help you simplify complex decisions.

 According to Sajan Kuttappa from IBM, applications include recommendations on how to allocate scarce resources, schedule tasks, and deal with constraints.

-Moreover, Lynn Wu, a professor at Wharton, shared, “We are on the cusp of a really great change in technology, especially with the rise of AI and machine learning.
+Moreover, Lynn Wu, a professor at Wharton, shared, “We are on the cusp of a really great change in technology, especially with the rise of artificial intelligence and machine learning.
 We can use lessons learned from past generations of IT and analytics technologies to inform us about what the future could look like.”

 For instance, predictive models such as those created by Singapore University of Technology and Design researchers can help inform and guide planning post-pandemic.